 It is home to hundreds of hanoks that date back to the Joseon Dynasty.
 The village is near Gyeongbokgung Palace, Changdeokgung Palace, and Jongmyo Shrine.
 High-ranking government officials and their families resided in the village initially.
 The name Bukchon, which literally translates to “northern village,” came about as the neighborhood lies north of two significant Seoul landmarks, Cheonggyecheon Stream and Jongno.

-Many of the hanoks have been renovated, and they house exciting art galleries, guesthouses, restaurants, and tea houses.
+There are renovations in many hanoks and they house exciting art galleries, guesthouses, restaurants, and tea houses.
 They provide visitors with an opportunity to experience, learn, and immerse themselves in traditional Korean culture.
 Some hanoks have also been repurposed as cultural museums and workshops for artisans.
 They practice traditional crafts and helps in preserving the district’s rich history.

 Bukchon Hanok Village is a real residential area with around 900 hanoks.
 And much of the residents have chosen to retain their traditional lifestyle.
 You can see children playing hide and seek, peeking around the corners of the narrow streets.
 Walking around, you will notice many women strolling around in their hanbok (Korean traditional outfit).
 The alleys of Bukchon provide an interesting look into the lives of ordinary Koreans.

 Bukchon Hanok Village is close to Samcheongdong street and located between the Gyeongbokgung Palace and Changdeokgung Palace.
 You can get to the Bukchon Hanok Village in Seoul by taking the subway to the Anguk Station (Seoul Subway Line 3).
 Take exit 3 and head to your right.
 After about 200 meters, you will see large information signs that begin the Bukchon Village Walking Tour.